Paternity (House): Medical aspects

-The treatment for the final diagnosis was to inject interferon into the brain.
+The successful cure for the final diagnosis was to inject interferon into the brain, although in the real world subacute sclerosing panencephalitis is incurable, and almost always leads to death.
 The doctors have difficulty explaining this treatment, with the story examining the problem of obtaining informed consent in complex cases.

 The medical advisor for this episode was Lisa Sanders.

 Recurring themes

 The theme that "everybody lies" appears here in the question of the patient's paternity.
 The parents had lied to him in not telling him that he was adopted and do not admit this to House either.

 Reception

 Robert Bianco, writing in USA Today, recommended the episode as "first-rate".